Balsha98/Repository-Taskly/README.md

 # Taskly - ToDo Web Application

 A simple and intuitive single-page to-do application built with React.
-Manage your tasks efficiently with create, update, and delete functionality—no login required!
+Manage your tasks efficiently with create, update, and delete functionality - no login required!

 ## Features